A Change Is Gonna Come: Legacy

 "A Change Is Gonna Come" became an anthem for the Civil Rights Movement, and is widely considered one of Cooke's greatest compositions.
 Over the years, the song has garnered significant praise.
 In 2004, it was voted number 12 by representatives of the music industry and press in Rolling Stone magazine's 500 Greatest Songs of All Time.
 It was then voted number 3 in Rolling Stone's 2021 edition of the list, and in 2025, the magazine placed it at number 1 on its list of "The 100 Best Protest Songs of All Time."
-The song was ranked number 3 in the webzine Pitchfork Media's The 200 Greatest Songs of the 60s.
-The song is also among 300 songs deemed the most important ever recorded by National Public Radio (NPR).
+The song was ranked number 3 in Pitchfork Media's The 200 Greatest Songs of the 60s.
+It is also among 300 songs deemed the most important ever recorded by National Public Radio (NPR).
 NPR called the song "one of the most important songs of the civil rights era."

 In 2007, the song was selected for preservation in the Library of Congress, with the National Recording Registry deeming the song "culturally, historically, or aesthetically important."
+In June 2026, CBS News included the song in its list of the 250 essential American songs of the past 250 years.

-The words “A change is gonna come” are on a wall of the Contemplative Court, a space for reflection in the Smithsonian's National Museum of African American History and Culture; the museum opened in 2016.
+The words "A change is gonna come" are on a wall of the Contemplative Court, a space for reflection in the Smithsonian's National Museum of African American History and Culture; the museum opened in 2016.